Yorktown, Va., to Oceanside, Calif.

 See the daily journal index below

-May 13, 2005 - I always get a little distracted this time of the spring.
-It seems that no matter what I'm doing, a part of my brain is spinning around to remember what I was doing at this time in 1984.
+I always get a little distracted when May rolls around.
+It seems that no matter what I’m doing, a part of my brain is spinning to remember what I was doing at this time in 1984.

 That's the year my friend Bruce and I took leaves of absence from our jobs and began a cross-country bicycle trek on May 13.